(804) 290 1158

 Sink holds bachelor's and master's degrees in agricultural economics from Virginia Tech.
 He also is an account manager for CenterPlate, the concession company that services Virginia Tech athletics.

-Tazewell County cattle producer Emily F. Edmondson of Tazewell serves on the Virginia Farm Bureau Federation board of directors and was also elected to the VA FAIRS board.
+Tazewell County cattle producer Emily F. Edmondson serves on the Virginia Farm Bureau Federation board of directors and was also elected to the VA FAIRS board.

 Edmondson is chairman of the VFBF Emerging Agriculture Enterprises Advisory Committee and is a member of the Burley Tobacco Advisory Committee, Livestock Advisory Committee and Membership Services Advisory Committee.